-First the good news: police figures show a steady decline in reported incidents of burglary and criminal damage over a number of years.
+First, the good news: police figures show a steady decline in reported burglary incidents and criminal damage over many years.

-Then there is the bad news: there is still a considerable number of criminals who want to break into your home, steal your valuables and get away scot free.
+Then there is the bad news: many criminals still want to break into your home, steal your valuables, and get away scot-free.

-Installing a home security system is certainly part of the answer, and a major part too.
-Modern burglar alarms systems are relatively cheap, efficient and easy to operate, so it just doesn't make sense not to install one.
+Installing a home security system is undoubtedly part of the answer and a significant part too.
+Modern burglar alarm systems are relatively cheap, efficient and easy to operate, so it just doesn't make sense not to install one.

-But even if you do not have a home burglar alarm system installed, it is foolish to make thing easy for the criminal and to fail to take steps to protect your property.
+But even if you do not have a home burglar alarm system installed, it is foolish to make things easy for the criminal and fail to take steps to protect your property.

 Unlike the common perception, it is a fact that most domestic burglaries do not happen at night but during daylight hours.